cnguyen-uk/An-Introduction-to-VBA/README.md

 Once again, we will now list some commonly used worksheet events under which we can trigger VBA code, along with the associated subroutine syntax.
 Some of the event names and syntaxes will be extremely similar to the previous section, but some of them are not exactly the same.

+See [here](https://docs.microsoft.com/en-us/office/vba/excel/concepts/events-worksheetfunctions-shapes/worksheet-object-events) for the full list of worksheet events.

 The `SelectionChange` event triggers code each time the selection changes in the worksheet.

 ```VBA